EliaKobayashi/Dietary_Application_Project/README.md

         """)
         self.connection.commit()
 ```
 The method above is to create the two tables ("Users", "nutrient") I need based on my diagrams.
+This is so that different attributes can be saved in different data tables.
 Each row after inside the paranthesis of a table represents an attribute in the table.
 The first word is the name of the attribute.
 After the names of the attributes, the type of attribute is declared.
-The values are inputted in the LoginScreen class and the InputScreen class.
+The values are inputted in the RegisterScreen class and the InputScreen class.

 ### Saving Values Into Tables

 ```.py